 During a Q and A held at the Netflix compound in Hollywood, France revealed an early working title for the film was, “We All Killed Marsha P. Johnson.”
 The title conveys the anger and frustration at how little was done to uncover the truth.

 During that Q and A, France said of the legend, “If you were gay and living in ‘queer New York’ during Marsha’s lifetime, you knew Marsha.”
 Johnson was an incredibly kind woman known for giving away her clothes.
 If someone complimented how much they loved her scarf, she would remove it from around her neck and hand it to them.

 She was also a mother to many.
 In the early 70’s Johnson created STAR House, a home for transgender youth.
 The facility was run with her best friend, Sylvia Rivera.
 For three years they were able to provide safe housing for kids who were often thrown out of their family homes.
 Johnson didn’t have a job and would often have to prostitute herself to help support those around her.

 It was that kind of spirit that led many to call her a saint.
 She was a muse to Andy Warhol and a key participant of the Stonewall Riots, which gave birth to the Gay Civil Rights movement in 1969.
 When her light went out unexpectedly, the LGBTQA community, couldn’t get justice for her.
 France wanted to know why.

 After seeing the film, we here at NYFA had some questions of our own.
-We asked Kean O’Brien and Alejandro Ibarra, two LGBTQA identifying faculty members of the New York Film Academy about how Ms. Johnson’s life has affected their lives and why documentaries like this are so important.
+We asked Alejandro Ibarra, an LGBTQA identifying faculty member of the New York Film Academy about how Ms. Johnson’s life has affected their life and why documentaries like this are so important.